 Clothing and bedding insulation

 Clothing and bedding affect heat transfer via conduction by providing thermal resistance and radiation and convection by trapping a layer of still air between the fabric and skin.
 The baseline clothing ensemble (“Light”) consists of a cotton short-sleeve t-shirt and cotton shorts (0.25 Clo).
 The “Heavy” clothing ensemble consists of a polyester long-sleeve button front pajama shirt, long pants, and socks (0.55 Clo).
 The baseline bedding (“Light”) consists of a cotton U.S. standard twin sized bed sheet (0.61 Clo).
 The “Heavy” bedding consists of the cotton sheet with the addition of a polyester twin sized blanket (1.94 Clo).
 We smoothed out clothing and bedding so that it conformed to the manikin body to minimize trapped air between fabric layers.
+While this study focused on dry heat transfer, it’s worth noting that clothing and bedding with the same insulation level could perform differently with regards to latent heat transfer, like the absorption, diffusion, and evaporation of sweat.
+Common bedding materials like cotton, linen, or polyester, have different hygroscopicity, wicking ability and permeability.

 Posture